MataMercer/matablog/STYLEGUIDE.md

 Follow [this](https://kotlinlang.org/docs/coding-conventions.html).
 Should be the default in IntelliJ already.

 ## Other Rules
 - Keep functions short.
-One function should generally not take up your whole screen.
+One function should not take up much more than your whole screen (<75 lines).
 If it's too long, split it up into smaller functions, even if they're private.
+Each function should do one thing.
 - Don't repeat yourself (DRY).
 - Don't inline everything.
 Make separate variables.
 It helps with debugging and reading the code.
 For example:
 ```